apache/maven-site/content/markdown/tools/mvnsh.md

 Each time you run an `mvn` command, the entire process chain is executed: booting Java, starting Maven, loading the configuration, performing the task, tearing down, and exiting — **every single time**.

-Maven Shell eliminates some tasks of this chain as it keeps a single Maven process running for as long as the shell remains open.
+Maven Shell keeps a single Maven process running for as long as the shell remains open.
 This means you avoid booting Java and Maven every time you start a build.

 # Usage

-To use Maven Shell you only need to open a command line and call `mvnsh`.
+To use Maven Shell open a command line and call `mvnsh`.
-You will see that a Maven process is loaded, and you are now using Maven Shell, visible by the line prefix `maven mvnsh>` as shown in the example below.
+A Maven process is loaded, and you are now using Maven Shell, visible by the line prefix `maven mvnsh>` as shown in the example below.

 ```
 D:\Github\Maven\maven>mvnsh